What is sepsis?

 Other efforts are directed at determining how best to treat the syndrome and at what point treatments are most effective.
 One of these was a large study called Protocolized Care for Early Septic Shock (ProCESS), that examined different treatment approaches during the first 6 hours of care.
 It concluded that prompt recognition of the condition followed by the administration of intravenous fluids and antibiotics are key to survival.

-National Library of Medicine MedlinePlus encyclopedia entry on sepsis
+National Library of Medicine MedlinePlus entry on sepsis

-International Sepsis Forum booklet, Understanding Sepsis [PDF, 254KB]
+International Sepsis Forum booklet, Promoting a Better Understanding of Sepsis [PDF, 254KB]

 1. National Center for Health Statistics Data Brief No. 62 June 2011.
 Inpatient care for septicemia or sepsis: a challenge for patients and hospitals .